AleoNet/welcome/documentation/concepts/fundamentals/01_programs.md

 ### Program State

-Each program is run with respect to user-provided **program state** on Aleo.
-In order to produce a valid state transition on Aleo, the user satisfies a series of programs encoded in [records](02_records.md), which compose a [transaction](03_transactions.md).
+Each program is executed with respect to its **program state** on Aleo.
+A [transaction](03_transactions.md) on Aleo produces a valid state transitions by satisfying the logic of programs deployed on the network.
+New states are then stored either publicly as program mappings or privately as address-owned records.

 ### Program Output